fay59/fcd/manual.md

 Currently, fcd is not particularly helpful on programs that don't have symbols if you can't specify entry points yourself.
-This is because ELF executables tend to call `__libc_start_main` from their entry point with the address of the `main` function, and `fcd` isn't smart enough yet to follow function pointers.
+This is because ELF executables tend to call `__libc_start_main` from their entry point with the address of the `main` function, and fcd isn't smart enough yet to follow function pointers.
-If there's no symbol for the `main` function, `fcd` will probably miss it.
+If there's no symbol for the `main` function, fcd will probably miss it.
 (It can still be specified separately as an entry point if you happen to know its address; see more below.)

+## Cheat Sheet

+* Decompile a program:
+	`$ fcd program`
+* Decompile a program with custom header files:
+	`$ fcd --header stdio.h program`
+* Decompile a program using a custom header search path:
+	`$ fcd -I ./include -I ./include/x86_64-linux-gnu --header stdio.h program`
+* Decompile a program using a custom executable parser:
+	`$ fcd -f scripts/mach-o.py macho-program`

 ## Supported executable types and architectures